Overlining a fly rod means using a line that is one size heavier than the rod size.

 The first thing to consider when deciding not to go a line weight above your fly rod’s rating is the type of rod it is.
 Overlining doesn’t suit all fly rods.
 Going up a line weight should only be contemplated with fast and medium-fast rods only.
 If you use a medium action rod, don’t bother using a heavier line.

-Bamboo and fibreglass rods are good for delicate casting, but don’t cope with over lining and will be overloaded by going beyond the recommended line weight.
-You won’t get the snappy feel you get with fast action graphite rods that are overlined and the wind advantages with these fiberglass rods and bamboo fly rods.
+Bamboo and fiberglass rods are good for delicate casting but don’t cope with overlining and will be overloaded by going beyond the recommended line weight.
+You won’t get the snappy feel you get with fast action graphite rods that are overlined, and the wind advantages with these fiberglass rods and bamboo fly rods.

-The other thing to be aware of when over lining, is that not all fly lines are created equal in terms of weight.
-Manufactures make lines with quite different amounts of weight in the final 30 feet of the line (essentially the taper).
-Here below you can see the American Fly Fishing Trade Association stands for classifying line weights.
-As you can see they give a range in either grams or grains (an alternate weight measure).
+The other thing to be aware of when overlining is that not all fly lines are created equal in terms of weight.
+Manufacturers make lines with quite different amounts of weight in the final 30 feet of the line (essentially the taper).
+Here below, you can see the American Fly Fishing Trade Association stands for classifying line weights.
+As you can see, they give a range in either grams or grains (an alternate weight measure).
 So a five weight line in one make or model can actually fall within the weight range (in grams or grains) as a six weight in another make or model.

 Taking the line I use for trout fishing as an example, the Airflo Superflo Elite (WF) in a six weight.